bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- light snowmist
+- snowmist
 - 95% humidity
-- 17 mph wind
+- 16 mph wind
 - 100% cloud cover
 - 61 AQI 🟨
 - 0.01 inches of precipitation in the past 24 hours